-1. If the resume is non-scanned, not junked, etc. as it is a genuine resume, then it will be parsed by the RChilli PDF converter and will not be forwarded to Abbyy.
-So only RChilli credit will be counted.
+- If the resume is non-scanned, not junked, etc., as it is a simple resume, it will be parsed by the RChilli PDF converter and not forwarded to the OCR converter; only RChilli credit will be counted.

-2. On the other side, if a resume is scanned one, then the RChilli PDF converter will pass it to Abbyy converter and it will be processed by Abbyy converter.
-Abbyy converts the scanned resume content to text and which is further returned to RChilli, further RChilli API will parse it to JSON response.
-Then 1 credit of RChilli is counted and in the same way the Number of scanned pages of Abbyy will be charged.
+- On the other side, if a resume is scanned, the RChilli PDF converter will pass it to the OCR converter and be processed by the OCR converter.
+OCR converts the scanned resume content to text and is returned to RChilli, and further RChilli API will parse it to JSON response.
+Then one credit of RChilli is counted, and in the same way, the Number of scanned pages of OCR will be charged.

-3. Last, if a resume is a junk one, again it will be checked by RChilli first and recognize it as junk.
-In this case, Resume will be considered as failed, not forwarded to ABBYY.
-So neither RChilli nor Abbyy will be charged for this.
+- Last, if a resume is a junk one, it will be checked by RChilli first and recognized as junk.
+In this case, Resume will be considered failed, not forwarded to the OCR converter, So neither RChilli nor converter will be charged for this.

 Note:- Due to the third-party dependency and text file conversion, it might take a little time while parsing & processing files.